HAMMERHEAD-Space/AstroCoords.jl/docs/src/coordinates/EDromo.md

 # EDromo

 The EDromo state vector is a non-singular set of 8 orbital elements designed for accurate trajectory propagation, especially in the presence of perturbations.
 It combines aspects of equinoctial and quaternion elements to avoid singularities associated with near-circular or near-equatorial orbits.
-It's benefits come from the regularization techniques to make the propagation of the set exceptionally numerically stable.
+The formulation is valid for all orbit types (elliptic, parabolic, and hyperbolic) and uses regularization techniques that make propagation exceptionally numerically stable.

 ## Components